hergemony/quizmequick/README.md

 This is a timed quiz designed to test the user's ability to answer a set question from a randomised set of questions.

-Questions are of a general topic.
+Questions are created by Hergemony and are of a general topics with the help of the following source:

-Thanks to the following sources:

 https://www.quizbreaker.com/trivia-questions

 FEATURES: